Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Experiments

-\paragraph{Overall performance:} The overall performance of our model and the baselines is shown in Table \ref{results} and it can be easily observed that the HicRec achieve the best performance comparing with all the baselines, indicating the utilization of the GCN and interest compositions in our model is useful for recommendation.
+The overall performance of our model and the baselines is shown in Table \ref{results}, and it can be easily observed that HicRec achieves the best performance compared with all the baselines, indicating that the utilization of the GCN and interest compositions in our model is useful for recommendation.
 Replacing the GCN used in HicRec with MLP in HicRec$_{mlp}$ decreases the recommendation accuracy, which further proves that the GCN used in HicRec is more suitable for extracting information from meta-paths than the MLP.
-Specially, the HIN-based RS model HueRec is poor than other baselines.
-In our view, the reason is probably that the GMF used in HueRec to extract information from multiple meta-paths has a weak representation ability comparing with the MLP or the GCN.
-Moreover, HicRec$_{linear}$ which removes the interest composition part also performs worse and it confirms that the recommendation benefits from the interest composition.
+Specifically, the HIN-based RS model HueRec is poorer than the other baselines.
+In our view, the reason is probably that the GMF used in HueRec to extract information from multiple meta-paths has a weak representation ability compared with the MLP or the GCN.
+Moreover, HicRec$_{linear}$, which removes the interest composition, also performs worse and it confirms that the recommendation benefits from the interest composition.